wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ![Project being created](/content/blog/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api/2projectbeingcreated.png "Project being created")

-* Once the project is ready to click to continue, you will be taken to your project's console view
+* Once the project is ready, click to continue.
+You will be taken to your project's console view
-* Set the Billing type by clicking on the gear icon ⚙️, followed by Usage and Billing, then on the Details & Settings tab and modify the plan to use to Blaze.
+* Set the Billing type by clicking on the gear icon ⚙️, followed by Usage and Billing, then on the Details & Settings tab and modify the plan to use Blaze.
 This Pay-as-you-go plan is required to use a third-party API

 ### Install Firebase Tools CLI